top of page

 You lie awake at night, not able to shut your brain off

-What causes a mum to go into survival mode?
+What causes a mum to go to feel anxious or angry?

 There are so many things that can cause us to go into survival mode and struggle with the symptoms of it.
 Whether we call it survival mode, postnatal depression, anxiety or maternal rage, the most important thing to know is that it's not your fault.
 There is nothing that is broken in your brain, there is nothing inherently wrong with you.
 It's the result of a whole host of circumstances have added up and got you to this point.
 Your brain is now doing the only thing it knows and protecting you.